cappe987/cappe987.github.io/_posts/0000-00-01-trainee-introduction.md

 - End of day 2.
 I stuck around and talked a bit to some of my to-be colleagues.

 ## Day 3
+- Meeting and tour about the safety installations and rules.
+- Tour around the manufacturing area.
+How it's made.
+- Meeting the Purchase team.
+Buys components.
+- ESD course
+- Presentation and discussion about what Quality is and why it's important